phpmyadmin/phpmyadmin/doc/setup.rst

 .. warning::

-    :term:`Mac` users should note that if you are on a version before :term:`Mac OS X`, StuffIt unstuffs with :term:`Mac` formats.
+    :term:`Mac` users should note that if you are on a version before :term:`macOS`, StuffIt unstuffs with :term:`Mac` formats.
 So you'll have to resave as in BBEdit to Unix style ALL phpMyAdmin scripts before uploading them to your server, as PHP seems not to like :term:`Mac`-style end of lines character ("``\r``").